 - The plaintiff or third party could not have caused this event

 - The event occurred due to a breach of the defendant’s duty to the plaintiff

 In these cases, the defendant must be the only person responsible for this injury.
-Res ipsa allows the plaintiff to array a preponderance of evidence to prove this is the case.
+Res Ipsa allows the plaintiff to array a preponderance of evidence to prove this is the case.
 Factors involved in this include whether or not the defendant had sole control of the object or area that caused the injury.
 This could be the case if the defendant allowed a walkway in their apartment building to be unsafe to walk.

-Furthermore, in these cases there is a certain expectation of action of the defendant relative to the plaintiff.
-This could include a duty of care to prevent such an incident from occurring.
+Furthermore, in these cases, there is a specific expectation of action of the defendant relative to the plaintiff.
+This responsibility could include a duty of care to prevent such an incident from occurring.
 If there is no such duty of care or the event does not fall within it, then this is not a res ipsa case.
 Such can be seen with a burglar slipping on a wet floor in a broken-into house compared to the same incident with a tenant of that property.

 Defending Against Res Ipsa